Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Known-Issues.md

 To fix this issue, restart the Unity editor.

-## Collaborate and local HDRP config package
+## Working with Collaborate and a local HDRP config package

-If you installed the local config package with the wizard, it may have been placed in `ROOT/LocalPackages/com.unity.render-pipelines.high-definition-config` depending on the HDRP version used at that moment.
+If you installed the [config package](HDRP-Config-Package.md) locally using the [HDRP Wizard](Render-Pipeline-Wizard.md), Unity may have placed it in `LocalPackages/com.unity.render-pipelines.high-definition-config` depending on the HDRP version your project used at that time.

-In that case, you can move the local config package from `ROOT/LocalPackages/com.unity.render-pipelines.high-definition-config` to `ROOT/Packages/com.unity.render-pipelines.high-definition-config` to embed it in your project.
+In this case, Collaborate does not track changes you make to the local HDRP config package files.
+To fix this, move the local config package from `LocalPackages/com.unity.render-pipelines.high-definition-config` to `Packages/com.unity.render-pipelines.high-definition-config`.
+This embeds it in your project and allows Collaborate to tracks and version changes you make.

-Now the embedded config package files will be versionned.